 Cognitive behavioral therapy (CBT) in an individual, group, and/or family setting is the most common therapy used.
 A type of CBT, dialectical behavior therapy (DBT), may be an option.

-Adult separation anxiety disorder can bring on all sorts of torment for those wrestling with it and the people they love.
-If you ask me, it deserves much more attention than it receives.
+Separation anxiety disorder – in this case, the adult version – can bring on all sorts of torment for those wrestling with it and the people they love.

-What better time than now to review hundreds of Chipur titles?
-Learn about the mood and anxiety disorders.
+What better time than now to review the Chipur titles?
+Mood and anxiety info and inspiration.